73 Yards: Casting

 "73 Yards" stars Gibson as Ruby Sunday and is deemed as a "Doctor-lite" episode which refers to an episode that features limited screen time for the Doctor.
 Gatwa was still filming Sex Education (2019–2023) at the time the episode was filmed, limiting his availability.
 He was only on location for one day of filming to shoot his scenes.
 Davies later revealed in Doctor Who Magazine that a Doctor-lite episode would not have happened during the series if Gatwa had been available sooner.

 Casting for the episode was announced on 9 January 2023.
 Aneurin Barnard appears in the episode as the antagonistic Prime Minister Roger ap Gwilliam.
 Hilary Hobson portrays the Woman, while Siân Phillips portrays Enid Meadows.
 Amanda Walker portrayed an older version of Ruby.

-"73 Yards" features several returning characters including Jemma Redgrave as Kate Lethbridge-Stewart, the head of UNIT who last appeared in "The Giggle" (2023), and Anita Dobson who reprised her role as Mrs Flood in a brief appearance.
+"73 Yards" features multiple returning characters including Jemma Redgrave as Kate Lethbridge-Stewart, the head of UNIT who last appeared in "The Giggle" (2023), and Anita Dobson who reprised her role as Mrs Flood in a brief appearance.
 Amol Rajan makes a cameo appearance as himself.
 Real broadcast journalists were used as extras in the scenes filmed at BBC's Broadcasting House.
 As in previous episodes of the series, Susan Twist appears in a different role, this time at the beginning of the episode as a hiker.